250th Rifle Division (Soviet Union): Dukhovshchina Offensives

 As of August 8 the divisions of XXXIX Motorized Corps which had been facing 30th Army had been relieved by the infantry divisions of 9th Army's V Army Corps.
 These divisions were very hard pressed to parry the attacks of Khomenko's forces and Lt.
 Gen. I. S. Konev's 19th Army east and northeast of Dukhovshchina.
 In the wake of these assaults the commander of Army Group Center noted "9th Army was also attacked; the day before yesterday the Russians broke through as far as the 5th Division's artillery positions."
 The chief of staff of OKH, Col. Gen. F. Halder, noted on August 11 in regard to these attacks:

 The whole situation makes it increasingly plain that we have underestimated the Russian colossus, who consistently prepared for war with that utterly ruthless determination so characteristic of totalitarian states...
 At the outset of war, we reckoned with about 200 enemy divisions.
 Now we have already counted 360.
 These divisions indeed are not armed and equipped according to our standards, and their tactical leadership is often poor.
 But they are there, and if we smash a dozen of them, the Russians simply put up another dozen.

 Timoshenko began planning for a renewed effort on August 14 which was intended to recapture Dukhovshchina en route to Smolensk.
 The STAVKA ordered this to be coordinated with Zhukov's Reserve Front on August 17 in order to engulf the entire front from Toropets in the north to Bryansk in the south.
 In the event, due to the chaotic situation, Timoshenko was forced to conduct the operation in piecemeal fashion and was unable to establish close cooperation with Zhukov.

 The operational directive set the goal of encircling and destroying the German 106th, 5th, and 28th Infantry Divisions and 900th Lehr Regiment through concentric attacks with two shock groups, the northern consisting of the 30th Army's 242nd, 251st and 162nd Rifle Divisions, 107th Tank and 45th Cavalry Divisions.
 The Army was to protect its right flank toward Bely with the 250th Division, penetrate the German defense and then commit the mobile forces to encircle the objective from the west.
 The 250th, which had the support of the 2nd Battalion of the 542nd Cannon Artillery Regiment, was to hold its present positions, prevent any penetration toward Bely, and prepare to attack in the general direction of Dubovitsa.
-Its sector was 15km wide and it faced the bulk of the 129th Infantry Division.
-The shock group went over to the offensive on August 17, but apart from the 107th Tanks and one regiment of the 162nd which penetrated up to 4km, the remainder stalled against heavy resistance.
+Its sector was 15 km wide and it faced the bulk of the 129th Infantry Division.
+The shock group went over to the offensive on August 17, but apart from the 107th Tanks and one regiment of the 162nd which penetrated up to 4 km, the remainder stalled against heavy resistance.
 A renewed effort the next day was similarly unsuccessful, although the 926th Rifle Regiment concentrated near Pozhimki at noon in preparation for joining the attack.